 - Development in the Reinfeld Planning Area should be designed and constructed to maintain surface water discharge at pre-development flow rates and in compliance with applicable RM of Stanley and Provincial regulations. - 2.
 Stormwater drainage shall be provided via storm systems as recommended by the Reinfeld Master Drainage Plan and built to the applicable RM of Stanley standards. - 3.
 To account for ground water conditions, basement and foundation depths shall be built above groundwater table levels with specifications as required by the RM of Stanley. - 4.
-The developer shall gain approval from Manitoba Infrastructure to discharge any water into a highway drainage system.
-Manitoba Infrastructure's preference is for development to not result in any increase of storm flows into a highway ditch system.
+The developer shall gain approval from Manitoba Transportation and Infrastructure to discharge any water into a provincial highway drainage system.
+Manitoba Transportation and Infrastructure's preference is for development to not result in any increase of storm flows into a highway ditch system unless all other avenues have been exhausted.
 If drainage into a highway system resulting from a proposed development is inevitable, the developer will be responsible for the cost of any works required to the existing highway drainage system. - 5.
 Natural wetlands, water courses and riparian areas shall be protected in accordance with Provincial regulations.
 Areas outside of the Reinfeld Planning Area that may experience impacts from additional downstream drainages should be considered. - 6.
 Developers may be required to demonstrate that a proposed development does not contribute to existing stormwater drainage issues in the existing Reinfeld village.